carloscaguana/test-repo/gitBasics.md

 This command can be used to create an annotated tag. if you don't include `-m`, Git will automatically open your editor so you can type the message.

-To see the tag data, use the command:

-`git show <tagname>`

-This command shows the tagger info and everything related to it before showing the commit info.

 ### Lightweight Tags

 A lightweight tag is basically the commit checksum (also called a hash) stored in a file.
 To create a lightweight tag, don't supply any of the `-a`, `-s`, or `-m` options.
 Just proivde a tagname: